How to provide drink-drive rehabilitation scheme (DDRS) courses and the role of the courts.

 The Secretary of State may withdraw DDRS course approval where the course provider breaches a condition of approval, disregards this guidance issued by the Secretary of State, or otherwise fails to meet the required standard.

-Where approval is withdrawn as referred to in paragraph 3.40 above, the provider should supply DSA with details of offenders:
+Where approval is withdrawn as referred to in paragraph 3.40 above, the provider should supply DVSA with details of offenders: